bluesillybeard/Pinc2/readme.md

 # Pinc 2

-This is the second iteration of a project called Pinc.

-Pinc aims to build a new-age window / graphics toolkit for game and application development, with a focus on cross-compilation, dependency minimization, and ease of integration.
+Pinc is a cross platform window / graphics library for game and application development, with a focus on cross-compilation, dependency minimization, and ease of integration.

 Pinc is written entirely in C, making it (theoretically) portable to any system with a C compiler.
 Pinc currently uses cmake, however its design hopefully makes it simple to port to other build systems.
 See [build.md](build.md) for how the build system is configured.

+The original version written in Zig can be found [here](https://github.com/bluesillybeard/Pinc).
+We do not suggest using it.

 ## Pinc goals